rjg55/Front-End-Project/README.md

-# What The Actual News - An NC Project
+# What The Actual News

 Link to deployed version: https://wtan.netlify.app/